Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyRegistryCoordinator
 ```

-This function is called by the `SlashingRegistryCoordinator` to deregister an operator from specific operator sets within the `AllocationManager`.
-This allows for more granular deregistration compared to complete AVS deregistration.
+This function is called by the `SlashingRegistryCoordinator` to deregister an operator from specific operator.

 *Effects:*
 * Creates a `DeregisterParams` struct with the operator's address, the AVS address, and the operator set IDs